Argennon-Project/.github/profile/README.md

     - [ ] **[Trustful Fake PVC server](https://github.com/orgs/Argennon-Project/projects/5)**
     - [ ] **[Trustful Proposer](https://github.com/orgs/Argennon-Project/projects/6)**

 - [ ] **ARG token v2 and ADAGs:** The support chain should be chosen.
-The Argennon DAO and the 2nd version of the ARG token will be deployed on the support Chain.
-Conversion of ARG v1 token into ARG v2 should be provided.
-A website will be created for interacting with the Argennon smart contracts and DAO.
+(BSC for example) The Argennon DAO and the 2nd version of the ARG token will be deployed on the support chain.
+Conversion of ARG v1 into ARG v2 should be provided.
+A website will be created for interacting with Argennon smart contracts and the DAO.
     - [ ] **[DAO & Token](https://github.com/orgs/Argennon-Project/projects/8)**
     - [ ] **[Argennon Website](https://github.com/orgs/Argennon-Project/projects/7)**

-- [ ] **Client-server test-net with consensus:** This network will include voting and an implementation of the consensus protocol.
+- [ ] **Client-server test-net with consensus:** This network will include voting and an implementation of the Argennon consensus protocol.
 It will have three delegates, one PVC server, and multiple validators.
 Therefore, the topology of this network is mostly client-server and the P2P network between PVC servers will not be implemented.